-Leeds, one of West Yorkshire’s metropolitan boroughs, boasts itself of being a multicultural city imbued with history with so many things to offer and engross keen travellers.
+Leeds is one of West Yorkshire’s metropolitan boroughs.
+It boasts itself of being a multicultural city imbued with history with so many things to offer and engross keen travellers.
 It is the gateway to the Yorkshire region with the Leeds Bradford International airport being the largest airstrip servicing flights within the UK and Europe.
-It is quite easy to book a flight to Aberdeen, Bristol and even Malaga if you fancy to go artistic.
-But before you book a flight at Eastern Airways to any of the other wonderful cities, take a walk around Leeds first (even the Headrow is enough) and explore a treasure trove of experiences and discoveries.
+Going to Leeds is quite easy to book, a flight to Aberdeen, Bristol and even Malaga if you fancy to go artistic is available.
+It is a perfect destination for city breaks.
+Before you book a flight at Eastern Airways to any of the other wonderful cities, take a walk around Leeds first (even the Headrow is enough).
+Explore a treasure trove of experiences and discoveries as you go.

-Roundhay Park – One of the best parks Leeds has to offer.
-Aside from skateboarding areas, bowling greens, tennis courts, football and cricket pitches, a canoe club, and a grass cycling track, one can get close to nature by birdwatching and gating at the many wild animals as roe, deer, moles, squirrels and more.
+One of the best parks Leeds has to offer.
+There are skateboarding areas, bowling greens, tennis courts, football and cricket pitches.
+There’s also a canoe club and a grass cycling track.
+One can get close to nature by birdwatching and gating at the many wild animals as roe, deer, moles, squirrels and more.

 Middleton Park, with ancient woodlands dating as far back as the 1600, adorned with old oak trees, streams, ponds, and a variety of flora and fauna, this park is a must see.
 There are also tennis courts, a bowling green, a public golf course for both adults and kids to enjoy.